tableau/TabPy/docs/server-config.md

 python utils/user_management.py add -u <username> -p <password> -f <pwdfile>
 ```

-If `-p` agrument is not provided (recommended) password for the user name
+If the (recommended) `-p` argument is not provided a password for the user name
-will be generated.
+will be generated and displayed in the command line.

 ### Updating an Account

-To update password for an account run `utils/user_management.py` utility
+To update the password for an account run `utils/user_management.py` utility
 with `update` command:

 ```sh
 python utils/user_management.py update -u <username> -p <password> -f <pwdfile>
 ```

-If `-p` agrument is not provided (recommended) password for the user name
+If the (recommended) `-p` agrument is not provided a password for the user name
-will be generated.
+will be generated and displayed in the command line.

 ### Deleting an Account